microsoft/lsvmtools/README.md

 LSVMTools
 =========

-The LSVMTools project provides tools for shielding Linux VMs as the execute in the Microsoft(R) Windows Hyper-V environment.
+The LSVMTools project provides tools for shielding Linux VMs executing in the Microsoft(R) Windows Hyper-V environment.

 ### Building